 BPD Remembers: The men and women of the Boston Police Department remember Officer John J. Earle 103 years ago today.
 On Saturday, October 21, 1916, John Earle succumbed to injuries sustained the previous day when he was injured by a trolley car at the intersection of Boylston Street and Washington Street in Downtown Boston.

-Sergeant Butters, who was 61-years-old at the time of his death, had been employed with the Boston Police Department for 38 years.
-Butters is buried at Forest Hills Cemetery in Jamaica Plain, MA.
+Officer Earle was 34 years old at the time of his death and had served with the Boston Police Department for four years.

 Officer Earle is buried at the New Calvary Cemetery in Mattapan.
 His name is located on the National Law Enforcement Memorial, panel 34, west line 15, as well as the Hero Wall at Boston Police Headquarters and the Massachusetts Law Enforcement Memorial at the State House.

 A Hero Sign has been placed in his honor at the intersection of Boylston Street and Washington Street in Downtown Boston.